amulyal/Voice-Of-Students/README.md

 # Voice-Of-Students

-A website wwhich prompts the students and parents to fill out feedback forms regarding the conduction of college academical and extra curricular activities.
+A website which prompts the students and parents to fill out feedback forms regarding the conduction of college academic and extra curricular activities.

 [ Under Progress ]